wngaw/wngaw.github.io/_posts/2020-07-25-sequence-modelling-using-cnn-and-lstm.md

 ### Import libraries

-Let's start off by importing the necessary libraries
+Let's start off by importing the necessary libraries.

 ```python
 import pandas as pd